acls/goproxy/README.md

 # Running it
-Running slt is also simple.
+Running goproxy is also simple.
 It takes a single argument, the path to the configuration file:

-    ./slt /path/to/config.yml
+    ./goproxy /path/to/config.yml

 # Building it